fabio-sassi/zm/MANUAL.md

 	zmyield zmSSUB(sub1, NULL) | 5;

-`zmSSUB` act like `zmSUB` if sub1 is a suspended subtask or like `zmUNRAISE` if `sub1` is a continue-exception suspended block.
+`zmSSUB` act like `zmSUB` if sub1 is a suspended subtask or like `zmUNRAISE` if `sub1` rappresent the handler of continue-exception suspended block.

 Example: